I Walkd the Other Day

 Email Poem |

-Analysis and Comments on I Walkd the Other Day
+Comments, Analysis, and Meaning on I Walkd the Other Day

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem I Walkd the Other Day here.